-Student Name: Date of Birth: Gr School/Program Prior to Expulsion: SASID: Does the student have an Individualized Education Program ? □ Yes □No Does the student have a Section 504 Plan? □ Yes □No Records Reviewed with 1 Relevant Information for the Provision of an Altern ative Educational Opportunity □ Student Success Plan □ Report Cards and Current Grades □ Individualized Education Program (IEP) □ Attendance Records □ Behavioral Intervention Plan (BIP) Disciplinary/Behavioral Records □ Section 504 Plan □ Other: □ Individualized Health Care Plan/Emergency Care Plan □ Other: ILP Developed Through Collabo ration With (check all that apply): Parent/Guardian: Teacher: Parent/Guardian: Teacher: Student: □ Other (specify): Administrator: □ Other (specify): Counselor: □ Other (specify): Records T Date of transfer of relevant student records from the ransferred student's school/program to provider of alternative Date of transfer of records from provider of alternative educational opportunity to the student's school/program: educational opportunity:
+Student Name: Date of Birth: Gr School Prior to Expulsion: SASID: Does the student have an Individualized Education Program ? □ Yes □No Does the student have a Section 504 Plan? □ Yes □No Records Reviewed with Relevant Information for the Provision of an Alternative Educational Opportunity □ Student Success Plan □ Report Cards and Current Grades □ Individualized Education Program (IEP) □ Attendance Records □ Behavioral Intervention Plan (BIP) Disciplinary/Behavioral Records □ Section 504 Plan □ Other: □ Individualized Health Care Plan/Emergency Care Plan □ Other:

+ILP Developed Through Collaboration With (check all that apply):

+Parent/Guardian: Teacher:

+Parent/Guardian: □ Teacher:

+Student: □ Other (specify):

+Administrator: □ Other (specify):

+Counselor: □ Other (specify):

+Records Transferred

+Date of transfer of relevant student records from the Date of transfer of records from provider of alternative

+student's school to provider of alternative educational educational opportunity to the student's school:

+opportunity:

-Records Distribution and Storage Copies of the Individualized Learning Plan will be distributed to the following locations and/or individuals and stored in accordance with the District's student records policy: □ Student's cumulative file □ The Student's receiving school or alternative educational placement □ Student's parent/guardian
+Records Distribution and Storage

+Copies of the Individualized Learning Plan will be distributed to the following locations and/or individuals and stored in accordance with the District's student records policy:

+□ Student's cumulative file

+□ The Student's receiving school or alternative educational placement

+□ Student's parent/guardian